Liberal Alliance (Denmark)

-From November 2016 to June 2019, the Liberal Alliance (I) was part of a three-party coalition government alongside Liberal Party (Venstre) and the Conservative People's Party (Det Konservative Folkeparti).
-Following the 2022 general election the party currently holds 14 seats.
+From November 2016 to June 2019, the Liberal Alliance (I) was part of the Lars Løkke Rasmussen III Cabinet a three-party coalition government, alongside Liberal Party (Venstre) and the Conservative People's Party (Det Konservative Folkeparti).
+At the 2022 Danish general election, the party won 14 seats.
+It has 15 seats after Pernille Vermund chose to join the party.